oral-health-and-disease-ontologies/DFA-nlp/README.md

 # DFA-nlp
-Perform natural langue processing on DFA data.
+Repository for code to perform natural language processing on DFA data.